Jesus elevates worth of all women

-The worth of women: In the Middle Eastern culture, a speaker cannot compare a male audience to a woman without giving offense.
-Relatively soon after the time of Jesus, the rabbis (religious leaders like the Pharisees) would pray each day thanking God that they had not been created a woman.
-The Pharisee thought women were beneath men, but Jesus depicts God as a woman.
-In the process, Jesus elevates the worth of all women by so closely identifying himself with a woman.
+According to Dr. Ken Bailey, in the Middle Eastern culture, a speaker could not compare a male audience to a woman without giving offense.
+A Pharisee would pray daily thanking God that he had not been created a woman.
+Jesus, in direct contrast to this point of view, goes much further by depicting himself as a woman.
+And in the process, Jesus elevates the worth of all women.

 Another point is driven home: it's quite clear that the sheep plays a minimal role in its restoration.
 But now in the lost coin parable, it becomes absolutely clear that it's Jesus who does the finding and restoring.
 How could an inanimate coin be responsible for it's repentance?

 Or what woman, having ten silver coins, if she loses one coin, does not light a lamp and sweep the house and seek diligently until she finds it?
 And when she has found it, she calls together her friends and neighbors, saying "Rejoice with me, for I have found the coin which I had lost."
 Just so I tell you, there is joy before the angels of God over one sinner who repents.

 What does Martin Luther have to do with a lost coin?

 The Lost Coin parable paints a picture of Jesus taking the responsibility for finding us and restoring us.
 Yet when you look at the work of Martin Luther, there's an emphasis not on Jesus' faithfulness but on our faith, a requirement for salvation.
 By reading the following backstory, you'll be able to close this gap.